Last updated: October 2022

 You have the right to complain to a data protection authority about our collection and use of your personal data.
 For more information, please contact your local data protection authority.

 We respond to all requests we receive from individuals wishing to exercise their data protection rights in accordance with applicable data protection laws.

 We use appropriate technical and organisational measures to protect the personal data that we collect and process about you.
 The measures we use are designed to provide a level of security appropriate to the risk of processing your personal data.

 Your personal data may be transferred to, and processed in, countries other than the country in which you are resident.
 These countries may have data protection laws that are different to the laws of your country.
 These countries may have data protection laws that are different to the laws of your country.
-If service providers in a third country are used, they are obligated to comply with the data protection levels in Europe in addition to written instructions by agreement to the EU standard contractual clauses.
+If service providers in a third country are used, they are obligated to comply with the data protection levels in the UK and Europe in addition to written instructions by agreement to the EU standard contractual clauses.